 Contact the College of Education for materials required for admission.
 Upon successful admission to the program, the student will be given a detailed course of study.
 This course of study shall be approved by the advisor and the Dean of Education.
 A copy will be filed in the College of Education office and the Office of the Registrar.
 Following this approval, no change can be made in the program without approval from both the advisor and the Dean.
 While the course of study is rigorously adhered to, the means by which a student fulfills the requirements is flexible.
 Up to one-fourth of the course requirements, excluding internship, may be submitted for a transfer of credit into the program and/or may be completed by some combination of credit for prior learning and correspondence courses.

-This program prepares the student for DCE certification by the Lutheran Church—Missouri Synod.
+This program prepares the student for Director of Christian Education certification by the Lutheran Church—Missouri Synod.

 General Education Requirements